Kinematic Hopf Algebra for BCJ Numerators in Heavy-Mass Effective Field Theory and Yang-Mills Theory: Introduction

 Quantum field theory holds many surprising discoveries, one of which is the Bern-Carrasco-Johansson (BCJ) duality between colour and kinematics \cite{Bern:2008qj,Bern:2010ue}.
 In addition to providing a field-theory underpinning of the Kawai-Lewellen-Tye (KLT) open-closed string relations \cite{Kawai:1985xq}, the duality hints at a hidden algebraic structure in a variety of gauge theories.
 Scattering amplitudes in these theories can be written as a sum of cubic diagrams, each one expressed as the product of a colour and a kinematic factor.
 The colour factors satisfy Jacobi relations inherited from the gauge-group Lie algebra, and the kinematic numerators satisfy corresponding kinematic Jacobi relations \cite{Bern:2008qj}.
 Through the double-copy construction, gravitational amplitudes can be obtained from the kinematic numerators.

 A central question is to identify the hidden algebra behind the kinematic relations.
 In this Letter we provide an explicit construction, in two related contexts.
 First we will study the amplitudes in an effective theory of heavy particles coupled to gluons, or gravitons~\cite{Georgi:1990um, Luke:1992cs, Neubert:1993mb, Manohar:2000dt,Damgaard:2019lfh}.
-These theories, which we will refer to as HEFT (heavy-mass effective field theory), are obtained from a Yang-Mills (YM) theory, or general relativity, by restricting to the leading-order term in an inverse mass expansion.
+These theories, which we will refer to as HEFT (heavy-mass effective field theory), \footnote{Note that in the phenomenological literature, HEFT denotes effective theories involving the BEH boson.} are obtained from a Yang-Mills (YM) theory, or general relativity, by restricting to the leading-order term in an inverse mass expansion.
 This is an appropriate approximation for the dynamics of particles with momentum exchange much smaller than their masses.
 Astrophysical black-hole scattering in general relativity satisfies this, and the relevant gravitational amplitudes were recently studied through a gauge-invariant double copy~\cite{Brandhuber:2021kpo}.
 The underlying gauge-theory factors are the central objects, and we will here unravel their algebraic structure, including that of pure YM theory after factorising out the heavy particles.

 The understanding of the kinematic algebra has so far only progressed in small steps.
 The first successful construction of the algebra was limited to the self-dual sector of YM theory \cite{Monteiro:2011pc}.
 In that case the algebra corresponds to area-preserving diffeomorphisms, and explicit representations of the generators were found.
-Self-dual YM is far from a complete theory, having vanishing tree amplitudes and a non-CPT invariant spectrum, yet it is the first confirmation of BCJ duality with explicit generators and cubic Feynman rules.
+Self-dual YM is far from a complete theory, having vanishing tree amplitudes (apart from a single three-point amplitude for complex momenta) and a non-CPT invariant spectrum, yet it is the first confirmation of BCJ duality with explicit generators and cubic Feynman rules.
 Another example of the duality was found in the nonlinear sigma model~\cite{Chen:2013fya}, as realised in \cite{Cheung:2016prv} using a cubic Lagrangian.
 The corresponding kinematic algebra was later~\cite{Cheung:2017yef} tied to that of higher-dimensional Poincar\'{e} symmetry~\cite{Cheung:2017ems}.